 Check all boxed items in your firework display for pyromesh well ahead of setting up, so you can take time to remove the packaging safely on the day.
 Don’t leave it until the last moment in the dark!

 Cakes and compounds

-However when we open the cardboard box we’re in for a bit of a surprise as the inner firework is encased in metal!
+However when you open the cardboard box you’re in for a bit of a surprise as the inner firework is encased in metal!
 Now you can see why being faced with this minutes before your display could be a problem:

 Here’s a look at a pyromeshed cake when removed completely from its outer box: